tigergraph/ecosys/demos/guru_scripts/docker/README.md

         gadmin stop  all

 - Start/Stop Docker Desktop
   - To shut down it, click you docker desktop, click "Quick Docker Desktop" will shutdown it.
 Before you stop Docker Desktop, be sure to execute the above two steps in reverse order.
 (1) stop tigergraph service within container.
-(2) stop tigergraph_dev container.
+(2) stop tigergraph container.
   - To start it, find the Docker Desktop icon, double click it.

 - ssh to the container, if localhost is not recognized, remove localhost entry from ~/.ssh/known_hosts